Neural Collapse in Multi-label Learning with Pick-all-label Loss: Introduction

-\paragraph{Related works on multi-label learning.} In contrast to \MClf, where each sample has a single label, in \MLab~the samples are tagged with multiple labels.
+In contrast to \MClf, where each sample has a single label, in \MLab~the samples are tagged with multiple labels.
 As such, the final model output must be set-valued.
-This presents theoretical and practical challenges unique to the regime of \MLab learning.
-For \MLab, a commonly employed strategy is to decompose a given multi-label problem into several binary classification tasks \cite{menon2019multilabel}.
-The ``one-versus-all'' methodology, often referred to as \emph{binary relevance} (BR), involves segmenting labels into a series of binary classification challenges.
-Each of these challenges necessitates the training of independent ensembles of binary classifiers, with one dedicated to each label \cite{moyano2018review, brinker2006unified}.
-Although BR is straightforward and able to generate good multi-hot label predictions, i.e. the prediction during inference is binary vector, not real value vector, it has faced limitations due to its oversight of label inter-dependencies \cite{cheng2010bayes}.
-In response to this concern, the Pick-All-Label (PAL) approach has been introduced \cite{reddi2019stochastic, menon2019multilabel}, accommodating label dependencies by treating multi-label classification as a set of parallel multi-class classification problems.
-Besides PAL, there are also non-decomposable approaches to \MLab learning \cite{dembczynski2012label}.
-However, to the best of our knowledge, the contribution of the work \cite{dembczynski2012label} is more on the theoretical side, while it has limited impacts on training practical neural networks for \MLab.
-Therefore, in this work we only focus on reducible formulations such as PAL and BR.
-On the practical side, many modern deep neural network architectures have been successfully adapted to the multi-label task \cite{chang2020taming,lanchantin2021general,ridnik2023ml}.
-However, the methods often suffer from the challenges of imbalanced training data, given that high Multiplicity labels are scarce.
+This presents theoretical and practical challenges unique to the regime of \MLab~learning, especially when the class number is large \cite{liu2021emerging}.
+For \MLab~learning, a commonly employed strategy is to decompose a given multi-label problem into several binary classification tasks \cite{menon2019multilabel}.
+The ``one-versus-all'' (OvA) method, also known as \emph{binary relevance} (BR), involves splitting the task into several binary classification ``subtasks''.
+Each of these subtasks requires training an separate binary classifier, one for each label \cite{moyano2018review, brinker2006unified}.
+During testing, thresholding is used to convert the (real-valued) outputs of the model (i.e., the logits) into tags.

+Although BR is simple to implement and performs well, a notable limitation is the lack of handling of dependency between labels \cite{cheng2010bayes}.
+The Pick-All-Label (PAL) approach \cite{reddi2019stochastic, menon2019multilabel} can formulates the multi-label classification task in an ``all-in-one'' manner.
+Compared to OvA, the PAL approach has the advantage of not needing to train separate classifiers.
+However, its disadvantage is that during prediction, there is no natural thresholding rule for converting the logits to tags.
+In this work, we deal with this challenge by proposing the ONN technique as a principled approach, guided by our geometric analysis of \MLab, for performing prediction.